 Chicken Curry Noodle

 This chicken curry noodle recipe is a family favorite.
-The combination of the tasty curry sauce mixed with the succulent chicken and perfectly cooked noodles makes for a delicious and comforting mood.
+The tasty curry sauce, succulent chicken, and perfectly cooked noodles combine to create a delicious and comforting meal.

 When I invite family over for dinner, they seem to always request one of three dishes.
 This is one of them.
 The other two are ribs and gnocchi.